open-keychain/open-keychain/README.md

 1. Use OpenJDK instead of Oracle JDK
 2. Execute ``./gradlew test``

-### Build API Demo with Gradle

-1. Follow 1-4 from above
-2. The example code is available at https://github.com/open-keychain/api-example
-3. Execute ``./gradlew build``

 ### Development with Android Studio

 We are using the newest [Android Studio](http://developer.android.com/sdk/installing/studio.html) for development.
 Development with Eclipse is currently not possible because we are using the new [project structure](http://developer.android.com/sdk/installing/studio-tips.html).